maskegger/guide/index.md

 ### Stata plugins (advanced)

 Most Stata add-on's are written in Stata or Mata, which are cross-platform languages that can be run on any computer with a copy of Stata.
-A small number of Stata add-ons are written in C/C++ and must be compiled to a plugin (AKA dynamically linked library, or DLL) that is specific to your computer's architecture (Mac/PC, 32/64 bit, etc.).
+A small number of Stata add-ons are written in C/C++ and must be compiled to a plugin (AKA dynamically linked library, or DLL) that is specific to your computer's architecture (processor and operating system).
+Mauricio Bravo provides a nice [example](https://mcaceresb.github.io/stata/plugins/2017/02/15/writing-stata-plugins-example.html) of the benefits of plugins.

 If you write C/C++ code for Stata, I encourage you to compile it for multiple platforms and include all platform-specific plugins as part of your replication package.
 See [gtools](https://github.com/mcaceresb/stata-gtools) and [strgroup](https://github.com/reifjulian/strgroup) for examples of how to write a program that autodetects which plugin to call based on your computer's architecture.
-Mauricio Bravo provides a nice [example](https://mcaceresb.github.io/stata/plugins/2017/02/15/writing-stata-plugins-example.html) of the benefits of plugins.

 # Automating tables